jwngr/sdow/docs/web-server-setup.md

     **Note:** Supervisor debug logs can be found at `/tmp/supervisord.log`.

+1. Replace the `ExecStart` line in `/lib/systemd/system/certbot.service` with the following to ensure NGINX restarts every time a new certificate is generated:

+    ```
+    ExecStart=/usr/bin/certbot -q renew --noninteractive --renew-hook "sudo /bin/systemctl reload nginx"
+    ```

+1. Run the following commands to restart `certbot` and ensure the new timer is enabled:

+    ```
+    $ sudo systemctl daemon-reload
+    $ sudo systemctl restart certbot.service
+    $ sudo systemctl restart certbot.timer
+    ```

 1. Install a mail service in order to read logs from cron jobs:

     ```bash